xatapult/xtpxlib/xwebgen/readme.md

 - One or more (html) template files.
 These are files that are used as the basis for the page generation.
 Examples can be found in `test/source/templates/`
 - One or more page specification.
 A page specification results in a generated html page, based on a template.
 - Copy directory specifications for copying stuff like css and javascript and images and so on
-- Global properties (you can define specific properties for every template and page specificationm if needed)
+- Global properties (you can define specific properties for every template and page specification if needed)

 ### Sections